Best electric lawn mower under £500

 The RHS advises leaving short grass clippings on your lawn in hot weather as it creates a mulch that retains water.
 Distribute the thatch when the weather cools down.

 Having the right equipment is essential, you want your lawn mower to be powerful enough to cut quickly.
-Just like cutting a hedge with dull shears, a blunt blade can tear the grass which causes the lawn stress and results in larger clippings.
+Just like cutting a hedge with dull garden shears, a blunt blade can tear the grass, which causes the lawn stress and results in larger clippings.
 Mow your lawn often to keep the grass clippings small.
 Choosing a mower with a rear or side discharger will distribute the clippings onto the lawn that you've just mown.
 This helps to avoid clumps and uneven distribution.

 What can I do with my grass clippings?